 Intraocular Lens Implant Options Offered by Our San Francisco Eye Doctors

-Eyecare Associates of San Francisco is pleased to offer the latest multifocal, astigmatic toric, and accommodating lens implants for our patients who wish to restore natural youthful vision after lens surgery.
-Your surgeon will choose the lens which is best for you.
-All operations have risks and multifocal implant surgery is no exception.
-For a complete discussion of the benefits and risks of these lenses, please contact us today to schedule an appointment with one of our surgeons.
+Eyecare Associates of San Francisco is pleased to offer the latest monofocal, multifocal, astigmatism (toric), and extended depth of focus lens implants for our patients who wish to restore youthful vision after lens surgery.
+Your surgeon will help you choose the lens that is best suited for you.
+All surgical procedures have risks and cataract surgery is no exception.
+For a complete discussion of the benefits and risks of these lenses, please contact us today to schedule an appointment or consultation with one of our doctors.

 Monofocal Lenses

-This common IOL type has been used for several decades.
+This common IOL type made of acrylic material has been used for several decades.

 Monofocals are set to provide best corrected vision at near, intermediate or far distances.

-Most people who choose monofocals have their IOLs set for distance vision and use reading glasses for near activities.
-On the other hand, a person whose IOLs were set to correct near vision would need glasses to see distant objects clearly.
+Many people who choose monofocals have their IOLs set for distance vision and use reading glasses for near activities.
+On the other hand, a person whose IOLs are set to correct near vision would need glasses to see distance objects clearly.

-Some who choose monofocals decide to have the IOL for one eye set for distance vision, and the other set for near vision, a strategy called "monovision."
+Some who choose monofocals decide to have the IOL for one eye set for distance vision, and the other set for intermediate vision, a strategy called "monovision."
 The brain adapts and synthesizes the information from both eyes to provide vision at intermediate distances.
-Often this reduces the need for reading glasses.
+Often this reduces the need for computer or reading glasses but not in all situations.
 People who regularly use computers, PDAs or other digital devices may find this especially useful.
 Individuals considering monovision may be able to try this technique with contact lenses first to see how well they can adapt to monovision.
 Those who require crisp, detailed vision may decide monovision is not for them.
-People with appropriate vision prescriptions may find that monovision allows them see well at most distances with little or no need for eyeglasses.

 Presbyopia is a condition that affects everyone at some point after age 40, when the eye's lens becomes less flexible and makes near vision more difficult, especially in low light.
 Since presbyopia makes it difficult to see near objects clearly, even people without cataracts need reading glasses or an equivalent form of vision correction.

 Multifocal intraocular lenses (IOLs) are the most striking advance in cataract and presbyopia corrective surgery in 25 years.
-Traditionally, artificial intraocular lens implants were monovision, meaning that they could only focus distance, near or intermediate between the two.
+Traditionally, artificial intraocular lens implants were monofocal, meaning that they could only focus distance, near or intermediate between the two eyes.
 However, in most cases, reading glasses or bifocals were still needed to permit fine visual tasks such as small print.
-Now multifocal intraocular lenses, also known as bifocal IOLs, can eliminate the need for glasses in most patients.
-Studies have shown that these lenses can help you regain natural youthful vision, allowing you to drive, read, enjoy sports, and work on the computer with little or no need for glasses.
-At EyeCare Associates of San Francisco we offer our patients the choice between two industry leaders in multifocal IOLs, the Alcon ReSTOR® lens and the AMO Tecnis® Multifocal lens.
+Now multifocal intraocular lenses, also known as trifocal intraocular lenses, can eliminate the need for glasses in most patients.
+Studies have shown that these lenses can help you regain natural youthful vision, allowing you to drive, read, enjoy sports and outdoor activities, and work on the computer with little or no need for glasses.
+Recently, a new category of advanced technology lenses known as extended depth-of-focus lenses provide increased range of vision with minimal side effects.

 Multifocal IOL Implants for Presbyopia Correction